NoahLeVoir/javascript-challenge/README.md

-# Web-Design-Challenge
+# Javascript-Challenge
-Homework 11 for UMN Data Visualization and Analytics bootcamp
+Homework 14 for UMN Data Visualization and Analytics bootcamp

 ## Noah LeVoir

-link to webpage submission: https://noahlevoir.github.io/Web-Design-Challenge/
+link to webpage submission: https://noahlevoir.github.io/javascript-challenge/

 This repo contains the following:
-- A Code folder with:
 - A static folder containing:
     - A css folder with the style.css script
     - An images folder with the images used to on the webage
     - A js folder with: apps.js and data.js files
 - index.html for the html script
 - This readme file